You could find your next best client. Or a client seeking their next best writer could find you.

-Only professional members can register for Virtual Client Connections, which includes a series of Zoom or phone meetings for nine minutes, just enough time to pitch a story or book or to share expertise.
+Only professional members of ASJA can register for Virtual Client Connections, which includes a series of Zoom or phone meetings for nine minutes, just enough time to pitch a story or book or to share expertise.
 Participants pitch story ideas, book proposals or expertise — and sometimes hang up with assignments, though follow-ups are par for the course.
 The event occurs quarterly.

 Like Client Connections, a list of participating industry representatives is published well in advance of each VCC event, and registered professional members are given the opportunity to select whom they’d like to meet.
 Meetings are assigned first-come, first-served.

 At times, clients will request to meet with marginalized writers, including writers of color, LGBTQ+ writers, and Native American writers.
 In those cases, signup will open a day early for those writers.

 Associate, student, and retired members are not eligible to participate in Virtual Client Connections events.

 Virtual Client Connection events are held each quarter.

 All ASJA professional members who are currently in good standing are eligible to register.

 Top clients, editors, publishers, and agents participate in VCC each quarter.
 When the participants are confirmed, we announce the list of clients on the ASJA website.

 We are always looking for people to volunteer as a host or host leader to help shepherd the clients and participants through the process.
 Volunteer hosts and host leaders cannot register for VCC appointments, but they can reach out to VCC clients a week after the event and ask for a meeting.
 Please email email@example.com to volunteer.